 (7) The Commissioner shall not in any report under this Act make any comment defamatory of or adverse to any person unless that person has been given an opportunity of being heard in the matter and his defence is fairly set forth in the report.

+(8) This section applies in relation to an investigation by the Commissioner for the purposes of the reportable conduct scheme as follows —

+(a) any reference to the appropriate authority is taken to be a reference to the relevant entity;

+(b) any reference to the principal officer of the appropriate authority is taken to be a reference to the head of the relevant entity;

+(c) subsection (3) applies only if the investigation relates to a relevant entity that is a department or authority;

+(d) for the purposes of an investigation referred to in section 19ZB(1)(a) —

+(i) subsections (1) and (2) do not apply; and

+(ii) a reference in subsections (3) to (5) to a recommendation under subsection (2) is taken to be a reference to a recommendation under section 19ZD(3)(b).

+[Section 25 amended: No. 25 of 2022 s.
+17.]

 26. Information to complainant on investigation

 Where the Commissioner conducts an investigation on a complaint made under this Act he shall inform the complainant, in such manner and at such time as he thinks proper, of the result of the investigation and may from time to time if he thinks it proper, at any time prior to the conclusion of the investigation, inform the complainant in such manner as he thinks proper of the progress then made in the conduct of the investigation, and, where the Commissioner has made any recommendation under section 25(2) and it appears to him that steps which seem to him to be appropriate have not been taken within a reasonable time of the making of those recommendations, the Commissioner shall inform the complainant of the recommendations, making such comments thereon as he thinks proper.